Large Language Models Vote: Prompting for Rare Disease Identification: Abstract

 \section{Abstract}

 The emergence of generative Large Language Models (LLMs) emphasizes the need for accurate and efficient prompting approaches.
-LLMs are often applied in Few-Shot Learning (FSL) contexts, where tasks are executed with minimal training data.
-FSL has become popular in many Artificial Intelligence (AI) subdomains, including AI for health.
-Rare diseases affect a small fraction of the population.
-Rare disease identification from clinical notes inherently requires FSL techniques due to limited data availability.
+The use of LLMs in Few-Shot Learning (FSL) settings, where data is scarce, has become a standard practice.
+FSL has also become popular in many Artificial Intelligence (AI) subdomains, including AI for health.
+Rare diseases affect a small fraction of the population, and due to limited data availability, their identification from clinical notes inherently requires FSL techniques.
 Manual data collection and annotation is both expensive and time-consuming.
-In this paper, we propose Models-Vote Prompting (MVP), a flexible prompting approach for improving the performance of LLM queries in FSL settings.
-MVP works by prompting numerous LLMs to perform the same tasks and then conducting a majority vote on the resulting outputs.
-This method achieves improved results to any one model in the ensemble on one-shot rare disease identification and classification tasks.
-We also release a novel rare disease dataset for FSL, available to those who signed the MIMIC-IV Data Use Agreement (DUA).
-Furthermore, in using MVP, each model is prompted multiple times, substantially increasing the time needed for manual annotation, and to address this, we assess the feasibility of using JSON for automating generative LLM evaluation.
+In this paper, we propose Models-Vote Prompting (MVP), an ensemble prompting approach for improving the performance of LLM queries in FSL settings.
+MVP works by prompting several LLMs to perform the same task and then conducting a majority vote on the resulting outputs.
+The proposed method achieves improved results to any one model in the ensemble on one-shot rare disease identification and classification tasks.
+MVP performance rivals that of well-known Self-Consistency (SC) prompting.
+In addition, we introduce a novel rare disease dataset for FSL, reproducible to those who signed the MIMIC-IV Data Use Agreement (DUA).
+Furthermore, we also assess the feasibility of using JSON-augmented prompts for automating generative LLM evaluation.